A Study to Evaluate the Safety and Performance of LuX-Valve Plus System for Tricuspid Replacement

 TRIal to Evaluate TraNsvenous TrIcuspid Valve ReplacemenT With LuX-Valve Plus System in Patients With Severe or Greater Tricuspid Regurgitation -- SafetY and Clinical Performance

-This is a prospective, single-arm, multi-center trial to evaluate the LuX-Valve Plus system for treating symptomatic severe or greater TR in patients who are deemed high risk for tricuspid surgery.
+This is a prospective, single-arm, multi-center trial to evaluate the LuX-Valve Plus system for treating symptomatic at least severe TR in patients who are deemed high risk for tricuspid surgery.

 Treatment with the LuX-Valve Plus system may enable patients with tricuspid regurgitation to have a complete tricuspid valve replacement with a minimally invasive approach.

-A total of 93 subjects will be enrolled at up to 20 institutions worldwide.
+Up to 150 subjects will be implanted at up to 24 institutions worldwide.
 No single institution will be allowed to register more than 25% of total subjects.
 There is no minimum number of subjects to be registered at any site.

-All subjects will be evaluated at baseline, discharge, 30 days, 6 months, 1 year, 2 years, 3 years, 4 years and 5 years post-procedure
+All subjects will be evaluated at baseline, procedure, discharge, 30 days, 6 months, 1 year, 2 years, 3 years, 4 years, and 5 years post-procedure.

 Study Overview